upendrabhattarai/Earwig_genome_project/Processing_with_long_reads.md

 ## 1. Purgehaplotigs

-We ran [Purgehaplotigs](https://bitbucket.org/mroachawri/purge_haplotigs/src/master/) on the merged assembly to remove haplotigs.
+We ran Purgehaplotigs on the merged assembly to remove haplotigs.
-Because of the low coverage of long reads, peaks overlapped so we setup the parameters for the coverage steps to only pick contigs to produce a haploid representation, but not merge or collapse sequences. as discussed in this [issue](https://bitbucket.org/mroachawri/purge_haplotigs/issues/69/low-coverage-dataset-unsure-of-parameters)
+Because of the low coverage of long reads, peaks overlapped so we setup the parameters for the coverage steps to only pick contigs to produce a haploid representation, but not to merge or collapse sequences. see [Purgehaplotig documentations for more](https://bitbucket.org/mroachawri/purge_haplotigs/src/master/).
+Output from this step was named as `curated.fasta`.

 `Scripts for Purgehaplotigs`